 - Moth orchids do not flower again at the same nodes on a flower spike once they have flowered.
 Cut back the orchid flower spike down to half an inch above a developing new shoot or back to the base of the orchid if the flower spike is turning yellow or brown.

 - Orchids are tropical plants that prefer around 50% humidity.
-If the humidity around the roots stem and flowers is too low then the orchid is often too stressed to produce any flowers.
+If the humidity around the roots, stems, and flowers are too low, then the orchid is often too stressed to produce any flowers.